 Professor: Contributions to Scholarship/Research beyond those required for promotion or appointment to Associate Professor are essential.
-In assessing the contributions to scholarship and research, 12.14 shall be taken into account.

-d) "Service to the University and to the Community" includes participation in University, faculty and departmental committees; chairing a department; union activities; counselling students; service in professional organizations; general administrative duties; community service where the individual has made an essential non-remunerative contribution by virtue of special academic competence.
+d) "Service to the University and to the Community" includes participation in University, Faculty/Unit and Departmental Committees; Chairing a Department; union activities; counselling students; service in professional organizations; general administrative duties; community service where the individual has made an essential non-remunerative contribution by virtue of special academic competence.